 Walk down the center of this bright space (130 Plaza St., Healdsburg, 707-431-1970) and you'll find either a juried or a curated exhibition, typically focused on a particular artistic medium or a central theme.
-About eight shows a year are presented, each displayed for anywhere from 4.5 to 9.5 weeks.
+About eight shows a year are presented, each displayed for anywhere from four to slightly more than nine weeks.
 One of the highlights is an annual clay and glass show.

 "We try to curate the different ways that the medium is used," explained Diana Jameson, president of the center's board of directors.
 "We've had large sculpture out of glass, large sculptures out of clay, totems six-and-a-half-feet tall out of glass — things that are a bit unusual as well as small, collectible things."

-There's also a members show each January, around a general theme; for 2015 it was "inside."
+There's also a members show each January, around a general theme.
 Then in February it's the Young Artist show, featuring work by students in nine local schools and in the center's own youth education program.

 The side areas of the gallery are rented to artists on a juried basis, creating a diverse and fascinating presentation of varied artworks.
 These artists also take shifts as volunteer support staff, greeting visitors and discussing the different artistic mediums that are on display.